fdilke/bewl/README.md

 [This presentation](http://prezi.com/dwrz2mft3y-g/?utm_campaign=share&utm_medium=copy&rc=ex0share) explains the new "intrinsic" Bewl 2.0 DSL and why it's better than the previous "diagrammatic" 1.0 one.

-If you want to use Bewl as a learning aid to study category theory, [start here](https://github.com/fdilke/bewl/blob/master/CommandLine.md).

 Here's a presentation about Bewl's [universal algebra capabilities](https://github.com/fdilke/bewl/blob/master/notes/BewlUniversalAlgebra.pdf).

 And here's one about the [topos of automorphisms](https://github.com/fdilke/bewl/blob/master/notes/ToposOfAutomorphisms.pdf),